Please use an up to date web browser to explore this page.

 See below for our answers to questions around our new National portfolio for 2015-18 and our funding decisions.
 Discover more about our Investment for 2015-18

-How many National portfolio organisations will you be funding from 2015-18?
+How many National portfolio organisations are you funding from 2015-18?

-We will have a total of 670 National portfolio organisations with 46 new arts organisations joining the portfolio.
-Subject to funding agreements, successful applicants to this programme will receive funding from 1 April 2015 to 31 March 2018.
+We will have a total of 664 National portfolio organisations with 46 new arts organisations joining the portfolio.
+These organisations will receive funding from 1 April 2015 to 31 March 2018.

 The investment in National portfolio organisations for 2015/16 will be £339.5 million, compared to £341.4 million in 2014/15.